This month, and for this cup of our hot black coffee, we have chosen to take a closer look to the challenger banks in the USA.

 Interesting fact is that the US has successfully entered the Market of Challengers with so many fine examples of banks that operate entirely online, with no physical branches to be found.
 For this Fintech Bite we have chosen the following banks: Chime, Current, MoneyLion, Simple, SoFi, Stash and Varo.

 For this analysis we have chosen to include the Android app, iOS app and Web channel.

 With a quick glimpse at the above graph, it is rather obvious that SoFi is a leader in the digital banking market that we have created, so we will focus on them, along with Chime, Simple and Stash.

-SoFi’s award as a Best Wealth Management Solution in recent’s FinovateFall was not a surprise to us.
-A rather obvious functionality offering leader, having more than double than Stash - our second in focus.
-SoFi offers both your most commonly found accounts (checking and savings) and a very complete and unique investments’ account.
+SoFi’s award as a Best Wealth Management Solution in the recent FinovateFall was not a surprise to us.
+A rather obvious functionality offering leader, having more than double than Stash, our second in focus.
+SoFi offers both the most commonly found accounts (checking and savings) and a very complete and unique investments’ account.
 The interesting part is that SoFi not only offers the most functionalities in all channels combined, but also offers the most in each channel respectively.
 Way to go SoFi!

 Part of the BBVA Group, Simple boasts about its simplicity, hence its name.
 Simple offers both checking and savings accounts, along with a very good and effective goal savings and budgetary system, helping users save money and keep their expenses and bills on track.
 Simple stands right on the average curve for its Web channel with 85 functionalities, but rests below the market average for the mobile apps with 86 functionalities for both iOS and Android.

-If already down the first cup, while you are making your second one for the day, don’t forget to Book a Demo with us.
-It takes as long as making an espresso shot!
+If you're already down your first cup, and while you are making your second for the day, don’t forget to book .
+See how you can can have actionable data and make your digital banking a top-notch experience.